dreaw131313/Dreaw-Entity-Component-System/README.md

 During Iteration with **ForEachForward** method component setups of existing entities can not be changed and existing entities cannot be destroyed.
 New entities can be created, them component setup can be edited and destroy them.

-**Query** can be used for iterate from multiple threads.
+**Query** can be used to iterate from multiple threads.
 To be able to iterate from multiple threads, first we need create batch iterators from **Query** with method:
 ```cpp
 void CreateBatchIterators(std::vector<BatchIterator>& iterators, uint64_t desiredBatchesCount, uint64_t minBatchSize);
 ```